CarlBeek/eth2.0-deposit-tooling/specs/key_derivation/README.md

 The following is a word-vomit summary because I ran out of time:

-BIP 32 (the tree KDF) is designed around secp256k1 and so by switching to 12-381 all of the properties of the tree are lost.
+BIP 32 (the tree KDF) is designed around secp256k1 and so, by switching to 12-381, many of the properties of the tree are lost.
 I would like to propose an alternate KDF that retains these properties.
 (While I'm at it I would also like to replace the string "Bitcoin seed" in the master node derivation.)
 Ideally, I would like to replace HMAC-SHA512 with a counter version of SHA256, but this is solely for the purposes of not having 2 extra cyrpto constructions.

 BIP39 (mnemonic generation): The only thing I don't like about it is the use of PBKDF2-HMAC-SHA512, I would prefer to use scrypt here (due to its increased memory - and therefore ASIC - hardness).
 This is useful for brute-force attacks against mnemonics.